andres20980/kasten-docs/docs/access.md

   then use Method 1 documented below.
 Otherwise use Method 2 documented below.

-If you are using a third-party signed certificate for OpenShift instead
+If a third-party signed certificate for OpenShift is being used instead
     of a self-signed certificate, it is important to ensure that the third-party signed certificate and CA are used within the Veeam Kasten config map.